stijlist/enough/README.md

 Unify the idea of a "parameter" with the idea of an "event" - parameters are events that occur in every period of the simulation.

+Understand why checking/un-checking the constant box is delayed until the form fields affected by checking/un-checking are hidden.

 Move event form state out of component-local state.

 Differentiate the pending life event from the pending costs in the visual hierarchy of the life event form.